Goosky/IQDictionary/README.md

 IQDictionary
 ============
-Category of NSDictionary and NSMutableDictionary , insertMulti value for one key, and easy to get others.
+A smart dictionary, you can insertMulti value for one key, and easy to get others.